 The elderly are often neglected in municipal planning, especially the poorer and more vulnerable people who cannot afford decent housing.
 While there are a facility catering for the wealthier retirees and aged, the same cannot be said for the bottomend of the market.
 Recreational activities for the aged are mostly organised by the wealthier retirees amongst themselves, leaving the poorest of the poor fending for themselves.
-The municipality will support and facilitate programs of the Department of Social Development to ensure the protection of the rights of the aged in our communities as per the signed Memorandum of Agreement with this Department.
+The municipality will support and facilitate programs of the Department of Social Development to ensure the protection of the rights of the aged in our communities.